lhehnke/amazon-data/README.md

 ## scraping_amazon_customer_reviews.R

-Script for automated scraping of all customer reviews for one or more Amazon products (with product ID/ASIN as input)
+Script for automated scraping of all customer reviews for one or more Amazon products (with product ID/ASIN as input); returns data frame with the following information:

+   * product ID
+   * title of review
+   * author of review
+   * date
+   * verified purchase (yes/no)
+   * format (paperback, kindle etc.)
+   * stars
+   * comments
+   * helpful
+   * reviewer URL
+   * reviewer ID

+*(Basic Amazon scraper adapted and extended from: https://raw.githubusercontent.com/rjsaito/Just-R-Things/master/Text%20Mining/amazonscraper.R)*